Arthur Carlson: Before and after the format change

-Carlson is a well-meaning, bumbling, childlike man who is completely out of touch with the changes that have occurred in the radio and music business.
+Carlson is a well-meaning, bumbling, childlike man who is completely out of touch with the changes that have occurred in the radio and music business since he started working in the pre-rock era of the early 1950s.
 He keeps his job as general manager of WKRP only because his mother, Lillian Carlson, better known as "Mama Carlson", owns the station.
 Unbeknownst to him, his mother has set up WKRP as a tax write-off that is intended to lose money, and she keeps him at the station not because she wants him to succeed but because she expects him to fail.

 Flashbacks in the episode "Bah, Humbug" reveal that Carlson joined WKRP as sales manager in the early 1950s.
 When his mother fired the previous station manager for being too generous to the employees, Arthur got his job.
-With the rise of rock n' roll music, WKRP's "beautiful music" format became outdated and a sure money-loser, appealing only to senior citizens.
+(He tells Andy Travis that he's been general manager of the station since 1955.)
+WKRP then spent the next 20+ years as a "beautiful music" station, but with the rise of rock n' roll music, WKRP's seriously outdated format became a sure money-loser, appealing only to senior citizens.
+According to Carlson himself, by 1978 the station was losing $100,000 a year.

 In the pilot of WKRP, the new program director, Andy Travis, convinces Carlson that switching the format to rock n' roll might make the station successful and profitable; Carlson, who wants desperately to prove to his mother that he can be a success, goes along with the change and even gets the nerve to defend Andy's changes to his mother.
 Only when Arthur shows that much backbone does his mother relent and keep to the format change....although it's much later revealed that she fully expects that format to be a money-loser as well.